Course Outline

 - Incorporating Comments

-- Handling Input/Output operations, Message boxes, and Input boxes
+- Input/Output operations, Message boxes, and Input boxes

-- Writing code behind forms and manipulating Form controls
+- Event-driven code in forms and manipulating form controls

 - Passing arguments and returning values